Oluwatimilehin-Olaniyi/Used_Hyundai_Cars_in_India_Prediction_Model/README.md

+## About the project

-Prediction of used Hyundai cars in India.
-A Linear regression model that uses various features of a car such as Name, Mileage, Fuel type, transmission, Location, Owner-type, year and kIlometers_driven to predict the prices of used Hyundai Cars in India.
+This project aims to build a machine learning model that predicts the selling prices of used Hyundai cars in India.
+By analyzing historical data, we help sellers and buyers make informed decisions based on car features like year, model, mileage, and fuel type, transmission, Location, Owner-type, year and kIlometers_driven